Garden waste collections

 When will my garden waste be collected?

-On the next collection round after your bin/bag has been delivered.
-You can check when your garden waste collection is on our website.
+Once you have registered your property to receive a garden waste collection you can check when your garden waste collection is on our website.
 Please note that this will only display your collections scheduled within the next fortnight.

 Signing up part-way through a subscription year